fcambus/spleen/README.md

 ### Mac OS X / macOS

-macOS users should use the `.dfont` files provided in the release tarballs.
+macOS users should use the `.otf` files provided in the release tarballs.

+Since version 1.7.0, `.dfont` files are not generated anymore.

 ### Windows

-Windows users should use the `.otf` file provided in the release tarballs.
+Windows users should use the `.otf` files provided in the release tarballs.

 ## Usage